nicklockwood/layout/README.md

 	<font-name>
 	<font-size>

-The foont name is a string and font size is a number.
+The font name is a string and font size is a number.
 Any attribute that isn't specified will be set to the system default - typically 17pt San Francisco.
 Here are some examples:

 	<UILabel font="bold"/>